-As a company of seven employees, we have the luxury of involving the whole team in the workshop.
+CultureIQ began in 2014 as company of seven employees, so we had the luxury of involving the whole team in the workshop.

-You can still involve employees as a larger company, and you should.
+You can still involve employees as a larger company, and you should – as we did, when we refined our values this year.
 While the core group developing the values should be much smaller– maybe just key leadership roles– they should serve as the liaisons and derive their inspiration from everyone else in the organization.
 You can accomplish this through transparency and communication.
-For example, Delivering Happiness recommends that you send the first draft of values to the entire company to ask for feedback.

 The core of it